Candongo-Dev/Data-Analysis-with-Python-Pandas/README.md

 - Where are the majority of companies in the sample headquartered?
 - What is the most common employment status?
 - What is the typical size of companies represented in the sample?

+# 📊📊 Data Visualization Stage
+Statistical graphs are essential for exploring and conveying insights from data.
+I used histograms, boxplots, and bar charts to enhance the understanding and interpretation of the DataFrame.

 ## 🛠️  Technical Stack
 - Language: Python